Penneo/sdk-net/docs/validation.md

 ## State variables
 A series state variables are used to describe the validation state over the course of its life time.
 The methods for retrieving the state variables are described below:

-* __getStatus()__
+* __GetStatus()__
 Returns the status of the validation as a string.
 Possible status values are:
- * _new_: The validation request hasn't been sent out yet
+ * _New_: The validation request hasn't been sent out yet
- * _pending_: Waiting for the user to complete the validation
+ * _Pending_: Waiting for the user to complete the validation
- * _undeliverable_: The validation request email could not be delivered
+ * _Undeliverable_: The validation request email could not be delivered
- * _deleted_: The validation has been send but have since been deleted
+ * _Deleted_: The validation has been send but have since been deleted
- * _ready_: The user has completed the validation process, but the validation document is not generated yet
+ * _Ready_: The user has completed the validation process, but the validation document is not generated yet
- * _completed_: The validation process is completed
+ * _Completed_: The validation process is completed